Tarsiciosh/EssentialFeed/NOTES.md

 .display(resourceViewModel: "resource view model") .dipslay(isLoading: false)
 - add the mapper to the makeSUT (mapper: @escaping (String) -> String) = { _ in "any"}
-- add the mapper to the LoadResourcePresenter typealias Mapper = (String) -> String
+- add the mapper to the LoadResourcePresenter (on top) typealias Mapper = (String) -> String
-- hold a reference to it (private let mapper: Mapper)
+- hold a reference to it (private let mapper: Mapper) and set in the init
+- pass the resource directly
-- change type in makeSUT BE
+- fix makeSUT BE
-- change LoadResourcePresenter functions feedView.display(resource) BE cannot convert String to FeedViewModel
+- change didFinishLoading to match the new types feedView.display(resource) BE cannot convert value type String to FeedViewModel
 - add public protocol ResourceView {
     func display(_ viewModel: String)
 }
-- change the init and stored property BE
+- change the init and stored property for new resourceView BE
 - modify spy case display(resourceViewModel: String) TF
 - add the mapper in LoadResourcePresenter
-[displays ..]
+[displays mapped resource on successful resource loading]
 - add the generic type
 public protocol ResourceView {
     associatedtype ResourceViewModel